ankitrout2903/todo-app/README.md

 The application consists of the following components:

-- Backend Server 1 (NestJS) - Port 3000
+- Backend Server 1 (NestJS) - Port 8000 auth server
-- Backend Server 2 (NestJS) - Port 5000
+- Backend Server 2 (NestJS) - Port 5000 todo server
-- Frontend Client (NextJS) - Port 8000
+- Frontend Client (NextJS) - Port 3000

 The microservice architecture enables easy debugging, hosting, and scaling of the application.